 "Enough!" yelled Mal.
 "It should go without mentioning that we sure as hell don't have us apples or beef or anything approaching a real cream product anywhere aboard ship, so let's all get dressed and walk away from this imaginary culinary orgy right here and right now—"

-"But you could have, Captain," said Badger, his eyebrow lifting.
+"But you could have, Captain," said Badger, his eyebrows lifting.
 "A real culinary orgy, mornin’, noon, and night.
 Every meal aboard ship, in perpetuity.
 Did I mention Deader is an ace cook as well as an ace pilot?
 Tell 'em, Deader."

 "I cooked for fourteen every day, Captain Reynolds, for nearly thirty years," she reported dutifully.
 "Breakfast, lunch, and dinner.
 The ranch hands weren't picky, I gotta give 'em that; but I think they appreciated me good enough—"